Other Species

 From climate change and loss or degradation of habitats to lack of funding to pesticides, wildlife face many challenges.
 NCWF advocates and works for all wildlife, for biodiversity throughout the landscape and ecosystems.
 Every native species to North Carolina matters and plays an important role in our ecosystem.
 To this end, NCWF is dedicated to their conservation.
 Whether they fly, swim, burrow, hop, slither, scamper, or climb, wild animals are interconnected and crucial to a healthy diversity in North Carolina’s rivers, fields, forests, and beyond.

 Many of North Carolina’s most beloved wildlife species are well known and pretty easy to spot.
 But many wildlife species are rarely seen, and are declining and of great conservation concern.
-There are 34 North Carolina wildlife species listed for protection under the Endangered Species Act, 109 listed as endangered or threatened in the state, and 129 listed as species of special concern in North Carolina.
+North Carolina has many federally endangered species, state endangered species, and species listed as Species of Greatest Conservation Need (SGCN).
 These species are every bit as worthy of conservation action—and human awe—as southern flounder and elk.

 The Solution